keras-team/governance/rfcs/20190928-dataframe-iterator-redesign.md

 I identify the following problems with the current API:

 - There is no support if images are in any file format other than picture files (png, jpg, tiff, etc.) for example, as Numpy arrays (npy and npz).
-Not only is there no support for it, but is very difficult to add it.
+Not only is there no support for it, but is very difficult to add.
 - Setting a seed happens at a global level which I believe is a bad practice.
-Instead a random state should be created or obtained such that a random process like data augmentation can be repeated is using the random state from it's initial state.
+Instead a random state should be created or obtained.
+Then a random process like data augmentation can be repeated by re-using that random state.
-- Because of the previous point, any use case where the input and output are images (segmentation, image noise removal, upscaling image to a higher resolution, etc.) there is the unnecessary need to create two identical image generators and link them via `zip`.
-I explain in the proposal description how I think it should work instead.
+- Because of the previous point, any use case where the input and output are images (segmentation, image noise removal, upscaling image to a higher resolution, etc.) currently there is the unnecessary need to create two identical image generators and link them via `zip`.
+I show in this document how I think it should work instead.
 - There is currently no support for bounding boxes or landmarks.
-It is also difficult to add them.
+It is also difficult to add.
 - There is no general support of all use cases for multi-task learning.
 Currently there is only the possibility of using the `raw` mode for each task.
 This means the user has to perform the transformations necessary and then add them to the DataFrame.
 Example: input the image of a person and output the gender (binary), the race (multi-class) and the age (regression).
 - Binary mode does the same as sparse mode.
-In this case I would keep the sparse as it encapsulates the binary mode.
+In this case I would keep the sparse mode and remove the binary mode as sparse mode encapsulates the binary mode.

 Related work: I've been adding new use cases to the functionality of `DataFrameIterator`, in particular multi-label and multi-output, but I don't see how to add all the other functionality with the current API.
 I already started working on the refactoring in my fork of the `keras-preprocessing` repository under the branch `df-iterator-redesign`.